Pride of America and the Nā Pali Coast

 Deal Expert / Travel Blogger

 Norwegian Cruise Line’s 2,186-passenger Pride of America is the only ship based in Hawaii year-round.
-The ship sails round-trip from Honolulu and stops at all the major Hawaiian islands, and there is a warm and welcoming aloha spirit — including cultural ambassadors — on board.
+The ship sails round-trip from Honolulu and stops at all the major Hawaiian islands, and there is a warm and welcoming aloha spirit — including cultural ambassadors — onboard.

-And, following a spring 2016 dry dock, Pride of America has a much more modern look.
-Decor got an upgrade throughout the ship, including all new furniture, updated lighting, and flat-screen TVs in every stateroom.
-A new look for the main dining room and specialty restaurants, including La Cucina, will be matched with revamped dinner menus in fall 2018.
+And, following a spring 2016 dry dock and a 2022 refresh, Pride of America has a more modern look.
+Décor, while still celebrating the ship’s Americana theme, got an upgrade throughout the ship, including all new furniture, updated lighting, and flat-screen TVs in every stateroom.
+A new look for the main dining rooms and specialty restaurants, including La Cucina, has been matched with revamped dinner menus.
+The pool deck also got a refit, with a refinished pool and new lounge chairs, and the Mandara Spa nearly doubled in size, boasting floor-to-ceiling sea views from manicure-pedicure stations, a meditation room, and a series of new treatments and luxury salon products.

 What We Love

 Moderno Churrascaria: The Brazilian steakhouse is a carnivore’s fantasy, with so many meats carved tableside you’ll be begging for mercy.
-It’s totally worth the $24.95 upcharge.
+It’s totally worth the $59 upcharge.
 Tip: Book ahead to dine on embarkation night for a magical view of Honolulu during sail-away.

 Best Known For